Vegetarian's Japan Guide

 If you are looking for the most beautiful places in the Noto Peninsula, Tsukuno-wan Bay is the one.
 As there are 99 coves in the small bay, it is named Tsukuno.
 Chosen to be one of the top 100 Landscapes of Japan, the bay boasts its glass-like, highly transparent seawater and beautiful forests onshore.
 It is also a great place to meet some small creatures in the sea.

 The easiest way to enjoy the bay is by following the promenade made by stepping stones in the sea along the complex coastline.
-If you want to enjoy the scenery of the cove from afar, hopping on one of the sightseeing boats will fulfill that wish.
+If you want to enjoy the scenery of the cove from afar, hopping on one of the sightseeing boats will fulfil that wish.

 There are also various activities, including stand-up paddling and snorkeling, for you to enjoy your time here!